Friday, July 26, 2024

 but that’s not within the realm of sanity.

-so, what am looking at?
+so, what am searching for?

 what’s the objective of this trance?

-of a perfectly noteworthy trance? unfinished
+of the outer limits and a noteworthy unfinished life?

 Thursday, July 11, 2024